danchoi/fredit/README.md

 ## Security

-fredit has rudimentary security features. fredit will not allow any user to use the fredit web interface to edit a file above or outside the Rails application root directory of that Rails instance.
+Currently, fredit has only rudimentary security features. fredit will not allow any user to use the fredit web interface to edit a file above or outside the Rails application root directory of that Rails instance.
 But this still leaves things like database.yml configurations accessible to the fredit editor.
 Anyone with access to the fredit editing interface will have the power to run arbitrary SQL on your environment's database.

 So please take additional precautions to make sure that your fredit-enabled Rails instance can't be accessed by hostile strangers.